-Basic (loss) income per share is computed by dividing net (loss) income attributable to ordinary shareholders, considering the accretion of redemption feature and cumulative dividend related to the Company's redeemable convertible preferred shares and Class B Ordinary Shares, and undistributed earnings allocated to redeemable convertible preferred shares, Class B Ordinary Shares and unvested Class A ordinary shares as unvested Class A ordinary shares are also entitled to participating dividends, by the weighted average number of ordinary shares outstanding during the period using the two-class method.
+Basic (loss) income per share is computed by dividing net (loss) income attributable to ordinary shareholders, considering the accretion of redemption feature and cumulative dividend related to the Company's redeemable convertible preferred shares and Class B Ordinary Shares, and undistributed earnings allocated to redeemable convertible preferred shares.
+Class B Ordinary Shares are also entitled to participating dividends, by the weighted average number of ordinary shares outstanding during the period using the two-class method.
 Under the two-class method, net income is allocated between ordinary shares and other participating securities based on their participating rights.
 Net losses are not allocated to other participating securities if based on their contractual terms they are not obligated to share the losses.